Kollars & Lewon, P.L.C., is a law firm dedicated entirely to the practice of family law.

 Michele began her law practice at a firm in Sioux City, Iowa, that focused on general practice, with Michele’s focus in litigation.
 She obtained her bar licenses in Nebraska, Iowa, and South Dakota, in order to service clients in the tri-state area.
 Her skills in litigation included business litigation, criminal law, and family law.
 As she progressed and learned, she created her niche in the area of family law.
 She met her soon-to-be law partner, Brad, in 2003, litigating a high-profile case against each other.
 After the case ended in 2005, Brad offered Michele a position within his office.
 After a year, Michele accepted Brad’s invitation, and the two began the firm of Kollars & Lewon, P.L.C., in October of 2006.
 Since that time, Michele has worked to refine her skill set in the area of family law and has concentrated her focus on only that area of practice, extending the firm’s coverage for services in Iowa, Nebraska, and South Dakota.

 Michele spends her spare time running and doing triathlons, having competed in several marathons and finished the Wisconsin Ironman in September, 2013.
 She enjoys anything outdoors, including hiking, cross-country skiing, and kayaking.
-She also loves to travel, and has been all over the world, including Myanmar, Vietnam, Tanzania, Brazil, Germany, Italy, Czech Republic, and Spain.
+She also loves to travel, and has been all over the world, including Machu Picchu, Myanmar, Vietnam, Tanzania, Brazil, Germany, Italy, Czech Republic, and Spain.
 She has hiked in several of these areas and did reach the summit of Mt.
 Kilimanjaro in September of 2009.
-Next on the list is Machu Picchu in the fall of 2016.

 • Michele was on the Board of Girls Inc of Sioux City for several years, serving as its President in 2011.